dsampinski/mcstatusbot/README.md

 > playersInterval

-Interval (in seconds) between each player list update (the status update interval is constant at 5 minutes)
+Interval (in seconds) between each players list update (the status update interval is constant at 5 minutes)

 > addressesPerGuild